Placeholder

 Culling is not permitted.
 The decision to release a fish or keep it for contest entry must be made immediately upon capture.
 Any fish caught that is not to be entered into the contest shall be immediately released to the water with as little injury to the fish as possible.
 Once a fish is put on a stringer, in a container or in a live well it cannot be released.
 Participants violating this rule will be disqualified.

-AIS Inspection requirements: Any contest watercraft coming from out of the state of Wyoming by land from March 1 through November 30, is required to undergo a mandatory inspection by an authorized WY AIS inspector prior to launching.
+AIS Inspection requirements: Any contest watercraft coming from out of the state of Wyoming from March 1 through November 30, or that were last used on a suspect water, positive water or infested water, are required to undergo a mandatory inspection by an authorized AIS inspector prior to launching in Wyoming.
+In addition, contestants must ensure all boats are Cleaned, Drained and Dry prior to launching.
 Participants violating that regulation will be disqualified.
 Derby Captains must provide their “Mussel Aware Certification” number from the Utah Division of Wildlife Resources and watercraft bow number in order to complete online registration.
 Please go to https://stdofthesea.utah.gov/ for more information and to complete the certification.

 1. Trophy Lake Trout: Fish must be a minimum length of 40-inches for entry eligibility.
 Fish must be caught during derby hours on Lake Flaming Gorge.
 Lake Trout will be based on total length not weight.
 Ties will be determined by which fish was caught and submitted first.
 During online registration you will be required to declare if your team will be targeting trophy Lake Trout.

-2. Length qualification for Rainbow/Cutthroat and Brown Trout must be 18-inches or longer.
-Bass and Catfish have no size limit.
+3. Bass and Catfish have no size limit.
 Only one fish per category per angler may be entered throughout the tournament.
-Fish must be caught during derby hours on Lake Flaming Gorge.
+Fish must be caught during derby hours on Flaming Gorge Reservoir.
 In case of a tie, length will prevail.

-4. Anglers must be 13 or younger to enter a fish in the Youth Angler Category.
+5. Anglers must be 13 or younger to enter a fish in the Youth Angler Category.
+Lake trout cannot be entered into the youth category.

 Trophy Lake Trout only: The large Lake Trout in Flaming Gorge are a resource that the Flaming Gorge Fish Derby, Utah Division of Wildlife Resources and Wyoming Game & Fish want to protect.
 We are providing a catch and release option for entering trophy Lake Trout into the derby.
 Lake Trout will not be weighed but will be measured for overall length.
 Fish must be freshly caught and be a minimum length of 40-inches for entry eligibility.